-'''

-bh0% gedit

-gedit: cannot connect to X server
+bh0% kate kate: cannot connect to X server

-'''

 Note that X is the venerable windowing software---developed at MIT---on which almost all Unix desktop environments are ultimately based.
 X11 is the current version of the software, and has actually been current since 1987!
 See the Wikipedia entry for X11 additional information should you be interested.